 #6.
 Santander UK:

-Santander UK is a financial services company that offers commercial banking, retail banking and global corporate banking services.
-It offers its services through various channels like ATMs, internet, digital, mobile, telephone etc.
+Santander UK is a financial services company that offers commercial, retail, and global corporate banking services.
+It provides services through various channels like ATMs, internet, digital, mobile, and telephone.

 #7.
 Nationwide Building Society:

-Schroders is an asset management company headquartered in London.
-It has operations in Europe, America, Asia, Africa and the Middle East.
-It offers various services like retail banking and wealth management, commercial banking and global banking.
+Schroders is an asset management company Asset Management CompanyAn Asset Management Company (AMC) refers to a fund house, which pools money from various sources and invests the same in purchasing capital on behalf of their investors. headquartered in London.
+It has operations in Europe, America, Asia, Africa, and the Middle East, offering various services like retail banking, wealth management, commercial banking, and global banking.

-Close Brothers comes under the business bank category of banks.
-It is a merchant banking group that provides services like lending, deposit-taking, securities trading, and wealth management.
+Close Brothers Group plc comes under the business bank category of banks.
+It is a merchant banking group that provides lending, deposit-taking, trading securities, and wealth management services.
 They provide lending to individuals and small businesses and offer deposits to UK businesses and individuals.

 #10.
 Coventry Building Society:

-We hope you liked this guide to top banks in the United Kingdom.
-If you are looking forward to making a career in Banking, then you can checkout some of the awesome resources –
+We hope you liked this guide to an overview of the Top 10 Banks in the United Kingdom (UK).
+We discuss the structure and financial status of the banks in the UK.
+If you are looking forward to making a career in banking, then you can check out some of the awesome resources: –